Amphicar: In popular culture

+In August, 1967, four Amphicars participated in the 1967 Yukon River Flotilla a joint Alaska-Yukon Centennial project commemorating the memory of the rugged Klondike gold-seekers who sailed down the Yukon River in 1898.

+Lea Edgar wrote in BC Shipping News, October 2018: "One more local story regarding the Amphicar is that of the 1967 Yukon River Flotilla.
+A 10-day, 460-mile trip from Whitehorse down river to Dawson City was planned as a joint Alaska-Yukon Centennial project.
+Fifty-four craft were used, of those, four were Amphicars.
+The owners of the Amphicars were all Americans from Alaska.
+On August 16, the flotilla, including the Amphicars, made it to Dawson City where Discovery Day celebrations were in full swing."

 US President Lyndon B. Johnson owned an Amphicar.
-Johnson, a known practical joker, was said to enjoy frightening visitors at his Johnson City, Texas, ranch by driving them downhill in his Amphicar, directly into his property's lake, all the while shouting that he had malfunctioning brakes.
+Johnson, a known practical joker, was said to enjoy frightening visitors at his Johnson City, Texas ranch by driving them downhill in his Amphicar, directly into his property's lake, all the while shouting that he had malfunctioning brakes.

+Amphicars appear in the films Rotten to the Core (1965), The Sandwich Man (1966), The President's Analyst (1967), Inspector Clouseau (1968), The Laughing Woman (1969), Savannah Smiles (1982), and Pontiac Moon (1994), and in episode five of season four of The Avengers ("Castle De'ath", 1965).
+It also appears in the TV movie All the Way (2016).
 In a fifth-season episode of The Simpsons, an antique filmstrip touts Springfield's famous "aqua-car" factory, showing Amphicars rolling off an assembly line and into the water.

-The Amphicar was featured in Visiting... with Huell Howser, episode 733.

 History

 Production started in late 1960.
 By the end of 1963, complete production was stopped.
 From 1963 to 1965 cars were assembled from shells and parts inventory built up in anticipation of sales of 25,000 units, with the last new build units assembled in 1965.
 Cars were titled in the year they actually sold rather than when they were produced, e.g. an unsold Amphicar assembled in 1963 or 1965 could be titled as 1967 or 1968 if that was when it was first sold.
 Although the inventory could not be sold in the U.S. in the 1968 model year or later due to new environmental and USDOT emissions and safety equipment standards, they were available in other countries into 1968.
 The remaining inventory of unused parts was eventually purchased by Hugh Gordon of Santa Fe Springs, California.

 Most Amphicars were sold in the United States.
 Cars were sold in the United Kingdom from 1964.
 Total production was 3,878 vehicles, of which only 97 were right-hand drive.
 Some were used in the Berlin police department and others were fitted for rescue operations.